Without an effective ecommerce sales funnel, you’re losing money.

 It starts with some social proof showing reviews (user-generated content) left by happy customers.

-In the middle of the page, SkinnyMe Tea directs prospective customers to their order page where you get to shop right away.img 5fdbebe76a8e0
+In the middle of the page, SkinnyMe Tea directs prospective customers to their order page, where they can shop right away.

 The most attractive element on SkinnyMe Tea landing pages is its user-generated content acting as the social proof.